 Cornices, eaves, chimneys, landings, porches, bay windows, or other similar architectural features may extend into the required front, side, and rear yard provided such extensions do not exceed three (3) feet.
 Decks and patios may extend into the side or rear yard but no closer than five (5) feet from any property line.
 Steps and landings may extend into the required setbacks provided such extensions do not exceed ten (10) feet for the front yard and three (3) feet for side yards.
 Steps and landings may extend into the rear yard, but, no closer than five (5) feet from the property line.
-Canopies, covered entrances or walkways for non-residential day care facilities, churches, or other similar uses may extend into the required side or rear yard provided such extension does not exceed three (3) feet and may extend into the required front yard provided such extensions do not extend to a point any closer than fifteen (15) feet from the street right-of-way line or future right-of-way line as designated on the Long Range Road Classification Map of the City of Sugar Hill or Gwinnett County, whichever is greater.
+Canopies, covered entrances or walkways for non-residential day care facilities, churches, or other similar uses may extend into the required side or rear yard provided such extensions do not exceed three (3) feet and may extend into the required front yard provided such extensions do not exceed three (3) feet and may extend into the required front yard provided such extensions do not extend to a point any closer than fifteen (15) feet from the street right-of-way line or future right-of-way line as designated on the Long Range Road Classification Map of the City of Sugar Hill or Gwinnett County, whichever is greater.
+However, canopies over pump islands or over sidewalks may extend up to the street right-of-way line or future right-of-way line as designated on the Long Range Road Classification Map of the City of Sugar Hill or Gwinnett County, whichever is greater.
+However, canopies over pump islands or over sidewalks may extend up to the street right-of-way line or future right-of-way line as designated on the Long Range Road Classification for the city of Sugar Hill or Gwinnett County, whichever is greater.
 However, canopies over pump islands or over sidewalks may extend up to the street right-of-way line or future right-of-way line as designated on the Long Range Road Classification Map of the City of Sugar Hill or Gwinnett County, whichever is greater.